I’ve always had a thing for storytelling.

 I’ve been working ever since as a design consultant at Tandem, a software consultancy that specializes in human-centered design and development.
 I’ve worked on a variety of projects ranging from a redesign of Michigan’s paper application for benefits, to a mobile application that helps disabled people navigate public spaces, to a desktop application that helps clinicians pinpoint where seizures originate in the brain.
 All in all, I care about creating things that help people.

-When I’m not designing, you can find me finessing my capsule wardrobe, devouring a feminist novel, attempting to needle felt, or binge-watching movies with my cat, Lucille.
+When I’m not designing, you can find me finessing my capsule wardrobe, devouring a feminist novel, or binge-watching movies with my cat, Lucille.